mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 # Specification for Dynamic Validator Updates

-Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake in the `PosterStake` Ethereum contract for write access to the OrderStream network, this specification outlines a modification to the internal† `witness` transaction type, and accompanying changes in the core state machine.
+Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake in the `PosterStake` Ethereum contract for write access to the OrderStream network, this specification outlines a modification to the internal<sup>1</sup> `witness` transaction type, and accompanying changes in the core state machine.

 Combined with the [`ValidatorRegistry`](https://github.com/ParadigmFoundation/ParadigmContracts/blob/master/contracts/ValidatorRegistry.sol) contract, the implementation of this specification will support dynamic changes to the active OrderStream validator set based on the state of the on-chain registry.